branyzp/calorition/README.md

 ## Overview
 A nutrition app created using Create-React-App and Material UI.
 Uses data fetched from [Spoonacular](https://spoonacular.com/food-api).
 [Click here for the live version](https://calorition.vercel.app/)

+I came up with this project while learning ReactJS, where I found that not many people understood the importance or logic of calorie counting and the role it plays in our daily lives.
+People were constantly telling me that they could not progress in their body goals, be it losing fat or gaining muscle.

+I thought of creating an app that would be both informative, yet not too dry to the point where people would give up reading mid-way.
+It is my sincerest hope that this app can achieve it's goal of educating users on nutrition in some small way or another.

+Thus, calorition was created.
+Please enjoy.

 ### Features
 - Calculates Basal Metabolic Rate (BMR) and Total Daily Energy Expenditure (TDEE) based on an individual's height, weight, age and lifestyle as factors
 - Generates a meal plan for the individual based on their dietary preferences and restrictions, using prior BMR & TDEE values as data points